NodeZA/widget-cms/README.md

 # WigGet-CMS
 > A highly modular Node.js application framework

+### What is Widget-CMS?

+`Widget-CMS` is a framework for building Node.js applications that use SQL databases.
+Under the hood it uses Bookshelf.js to connect to the database and supports the following databases: Postgres, MySQL, MARIADB, and SQLite. `Widget-CMS` follows a MVC-like architecture and is built around the following concepts - `Models`, `Collections`, `Controllers`, `Routes`, `Plugins`, and `Widgets`.

+### How it works
+When a `Widget-CMS` application is initialised it runs the following steps:

+ 1. Sets application configuration
+ 2. Creates a database connection through Bookshelf.js
+ 3. Loads all models created inside your models directory
+ 4. Loads all collections inside your collections directory
+ 5. Loads all plugins inside your plugins directory
+ 6. Loads all controllers inside your controllers directory
+ 7. Loads all widgets inside your widgets directory
+ 8. Sets up the express server and loads all middleware
+ 9. Loads all routes inside your routes directory
+ 10. Creates a `multer` instance that will be used for handling multipart forms
+ 11. Finally, the express server is initialised.

 ### Getting started
-`widget-cms` is a framework for building Node.js applications.
-It is build around the following concepts - `Models`, `Collections`, `Controllers`, `Routes`, `Plugins`, and `Widgets`.
-Under the hood it uses an express server, Bookshelf.js to connect to your SQL database of choice, and Redis for caching and session management.

  1. Install `widget-cms` inside your root directory: `npm install widget-cms --save`
  2. Create the required directories: `mkdir models collections controllers widgets plugins routes`
  3. Create your application entry file:

+** index.js **

 ```javascript
 "use strict";